Spherical subcategories in representation theory: Introduction

 \subsection{Conventions on recollements}

 Repeatedly in this article, we will discuss decompositions of triangulated categories.
 For this, we use the language of recollements, see e.g.\ \cite{BBD} and \cite{Cline-Parshall-Scott} as general references.
+Here we follow roughly the survey \cite[\S 2]{Kalck}.
 Given a triangulated category $\DD$ and a full triangulated sub\-category $\CC$ of $\DD$ such that the inclusion of $\CC\orth \coloneqq \{ D\in\DD \mid \Hom^\bullet(\CC,D)=0 \}$ has both adjoints, then there is a canonical equivalence $\CC \isom \DD/\CC\orth$, which gives rise to a recollement

 We also need a slightly more general notion: if $\CC\into\DD$ has only a right adjoint then $\DD\onto\DD/\CC$ also has only a right adjoint.
 This right adjoint is explicitly given by the inverse of the canonical equivalence $\CC\orth\isom\DD/\CC$ and the inclusion $\CC\orth\into\DD$.
 We call this a \emph{weak recollement} and we will write $\wrecoll{\CC\orth}{\DD}{\CC}$.